ethz-pes/AI-mag/README.md

 * The code can compute tens of thousands inuductor design per second.
 * The training of the ANN takes some minutes.
 * The generation of the FEM training/testing sets takes some tens of hours.
-* The following laptop is used: Intel Core i7-8650U @ 1.90GHz / 16GB RAM
+* The following mid-range laptop is used: Intel Core i7-8650U @ 1.90GHz / 16GB RAM

 Can this code run with GNU Octave?
 * The code is not compatible with GNU Octave.
 * The ANN library is not compatible with GNU Octave.
 * The COMSOL MATLAB Livelink is not compatible with GNU Octave.

+Why the tool in MATLAB and Python and not only in Python?
+* Mainly due to the COMSOL MATLAB Livelink which is great on MATLAB
+* The MATLAB ANN engine is also simpler to begin than Keras/TensorFlow
+* Due to legacy code on MATLAB (some inductor models)

 ## Author